bigdataprocessor/bigdataprocessor1/README.md

     - [X] BigDataProcessor
       - This installs both BigDataProcessor1 and its successor BigDataProcessor2

-## Running BigDataProcessor1
+## Starting

-The BigDataProcessor1 can be found in Fiji's menu:
+BigDataProcessor1 can be found in Fiji's menu:

 - [Fiji > Plugins > BigDataProcessor > BigDataProcessor1]